 A few thoughts on the ingredients and tools:

 - Vodka: The problem with the usual pear martini recipe is that it usually calls for Pear Grey Goose.
 That and the St. Germaine will make the pear martini close to $8 a drink even when made at home!
 Although the St. Germaine is not replaceable, the Grey Goose is.
 My vodka expert friend found this pear vodka called Veil, and it is as close to Pear Grey Goose as you’re gonna get.
 I’m so happy about this discovery because it is about $20 for a massive bottle vs. $70 for its Grey Goose equivalent.

 - Elderflower syrup: Nothing compares to St. Germaine.
 Accept it and buy it.
 It costs about $25 at Costco, $30 at other stores.

 - Lemon or Lime: I use lemon because I have it all the time.
 Either is fine.

 - Juicer: A juicer is inexpensive and so convenient to have for this drink along with other recipes that call for fruit juice.
-It gets every drop of juice from your fruit.
+It gets every drop of liquid from your fruit.
 Invest in one!
 It is worth it.

 - Shaker: I love this set from Amazon.
 It costs about $13 and has measurements in ounces which makes life so easy for making martinis.
 I also like the way the two cups meet to shake the ingredients.
 It leaves plenty of room for the ice to move and crush into tiny bits, which is ideal.
 Much better than having a small top.

 - Ice Ball Mold: I feel so fancy when I use this ice ball!
 You can buy it on Amazon for $10.
-I am obsessed with ice in my drinks so this slow melting ice ball is perfection.
+I am obsessed with ice in my drinks, so this slow melting ice ball is perfection.

 Pear Martini Recipe: